Haworth Fern Office Chair Review: Pros, Cons & Verdict

 My Verdict On The Haworth Fern Office Chair.

-It competes head-on with the Aeron and the Embody, but costs half the price.
+It competes head-on with the Aeron and the Leap, but costs 30% less than the former and is better looking than the latter.

 Yes, it’s expensive, but you can count on it lasting for 12 years, which means the cost translates to about $10/month.